pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

 ```

 In order to `nil` out the presenting state you must have access to that state, and usually only the
-parent has access, but often we would like to encpasulate the logic of dismissing a feature to be
+parent has access, but often we would like to encapsulate the logic of dismissing a feature to be
 inside the child feature without needing explicit communication with the parent.

 SwiftUI provides a wonderful tool for allowing child _views_ to dismiss themselves from the parent,